miyadaiku/miyadaiku-docs/doc/contents/en/guide/themes.rst

        - miyadaiku.themes.fontawesome

-If the theme uses an another theme, that theme is recursively loaded.
+If the theme uses another themes, these themes are loaded recursively.

-Miyadaiku's built-in theme ``miyadaiku.themes.base`` is always loaded even if it is not specified in ``themes``.
+The built-in theme ``miyadaiku.themes.base`` is always loaded even if it is not specified in ``themes``.

 Templates
 -------------------

-Templates included in themes can also be used like templates in the project.
+Templates in themes can also be used just like as templates in the project.

-If you specify a template name in the article's template name, Miyadaiku search the project's ``templates`` directory, then the template directory from the theme in use.
+On searching Jinja2 templates, Miyadaiku searches the project's ``templates`` directory at first, then the template directory of themes in use.
 See  :jinja:`{{content.link_to ("./template.rst", fragment ="template_names")}}` for details.